 Elsevier will constantly assess the impact of this innovative research tool.
 Using key performance indicators and success criteria, it will generate analytics that analyze editorial gaps, and data that help guide the ongoing direction of ScienceDirect Topics to optimize its value and address user and customer needs.
 ScienceDirect Topics will evolve from a technological perspective as well, as Elsevier leverages technology advances to further improve this feature as usage increases.

 Helping users access the right information at the right time makes a huge difference in the outcome of research and education.
-Researchers, educators and students all benefit from a more streamlined way for them to conduct research, and librarians who provide those tools become part of successful and competitive teams.
-Adding more than 100,000 topic pages in wider subject areas in the coming year, ScienceDirect Topics is indeed the way of the future, surfacing relevant content when and where it’s needed to guide researchers on their path to discovery.
+Researchers, educators and students all benefit from a more streamlined way for them to conduct research and librarians who provide those tools become part of successful and competitive teams.
+With over 329,000 topic pages across 20 scientific disciplines, ScienceDirect Topics is surfacing relevant content when and where it’s needed to guide researchers on their path to discovery.